 - Are there erasures, mark-throughs, or correction tape on the title that would make it invalid?
 If you have a corrected title, it must be an official copy.

 - Is the information readable?

-Although not mandatory, most people choose to create a bill of sale when making a large purchase.
+Although not mandatory, most people choose to create a bill of sale for selling a used car.
 This document serves as a record of the transaction and may even offer legal protection and serve as proof of ownership in some circumstances.
 Drawing up a bill of sale doesn't take long, and there are many free templates online.

 - Exact mileage

 - The names, addresses, and signatures of both parties